-Soil moisture and temperature are the most important environmental factors controlling stand establishment.
+Soil moisture and temperature (frost) are the most important environmental factors controlling stand establishment.
 Physical damage from wind, hail and excess water can also be a concern for canola plants at the early stages of development.
 Understanding the impacts of these environmental effects can help prepare growers to make informed management decisions, and set the crop up for success later in the growing season.

 Important tips for best management